- Normal entry requirements

-- for MSci programmes (G102, G1G3 and GN1H) and BSc Mathematics, Statistics and Financial Economics (link is external) (GL11): AAA at A-Level including grade A in Mathematics;
+- for MSci programmes (G102, G1G3 and GN1H) and BSc Mathematics, Statistics and Financial Economics (GL11): AAA at A-Level including grade A in Mathematics;

-- for other BSc programmes: AAB at A-Level including grade A in Mathematics
+- for other BSc programmes: ABB at A-Level including grade A in Mathematics

-- We encourage you to take A-Level Further Mathematics if it is available to you and will welcome this as one of your top three A-Levels in your application.
-As a School we collaborate with the Further Mathematics Support Programme (link is external).
+- We encourage you to take A-Level Further Mathematics if it is available to you; we will welcome this as one of your top three A-Levels in your application.
 Whilst we don't give an explicitly lower offer for people taking Further Mathematics, we will take it into account if you narrowly miss our offer.